 Cheeky Kid has been watching anime and reading manga for as long as he can remember.
 Doing so takes him to different worlds.

 Being a sucker for action anime, I try to hunt them as much as I can.
 Seeing that most of the action-filled shows in 2019 are sequels, I thought that 2019 wasn't going to be a good year.
-It's a good thing that I was proved wrong!
+It's a good thing that I was proven wrong!

 In this list, you will find two new anime and three much-anticipated sequels of older shows.
 I suggest that you jump immediately on the two new anime because they're really fresh and hot.
 Then, you can proceed with the sequels of the three older shows for the kicks.
 You don't have to worry about anything because I guarantee that all of these five recommendations are sizzling with action and definitely worth your time.